briankim31415/3infgan/README.md

 Edit the `.sbatch` file to point to the config and parameters you want to use.

+### ⚙️ Config Directory Structure

+Each config file begins with the data source name.
+In the case of the Ornstein-Uhlenbeck process, it is set as the `default` data source.
+There are 2 types of configuration files per data source:

+-   `{data_source}.yaml` runs the expanded training logic with 5 discriminator updates per generator update.
+-   `{data_source}_basic.yaml` runs the basic training logic with 1 discriminator update per generator update.

+The `simple` designation for the `geolife` dataset tests performance on only 1 column of the dataset for validation purposes.

 ## 📚 Citation

 If you use this codebase, please cite the original work: